georgianacaloianu/georgianacaloianu.github.io/index.md

    }

   let submitFcn = function() {
     alert("Congrats!
-You will now receive neswletters from us!")
+You will now receive neswletters from us!");
   }

 </script>